 We have continuous improvement and innovation programs going around the whole group on efficiency, people engagement, and health & safety.
 Every year, we have awards at our annual dinner, where we celebrate the successes.
-In the past, it was usually production innovations, equipment, and new ways of working, and now sustainability is one of the permanent categories.
+In the past, it was usually production innovations, equipment, and new ways of working, and now sustainability is one of the "If you want to be a leader, don't wait for everyone to do something before you." permanent categories.
 It could be celebrating an individual innovation, but it also identifies the most sustainable factory.